intarchboard/draft-path-signals-collaboration/draft-iab-path-signals-collaboration.md

 limit the scope of distribution or providing any negotiation or consent.

-Designing explicit signals between applications and network elements, and ensuring that all other information is appropriately protected, enables information exchange in both directions that is important for improving the quality of experience and network management.
+Designing explicit signals between applications and network elements, and ensuring that all information is appropriately protected, enables information exchange in both directions that is important for improving the quality of experience and network management.
-This kind of cleanly separated architecture is also more conducive to protocol evolvability.
+The clean separation provided by explicit signals is also more conducive to protocol evolvability.

 This draft discusses different approaches for explicit collaboration